jjmonsalveg/cv/README.md

     - macOS

-    Install [MacTeX](https://tug.org/mactex/) which is to heavy or use the lightweight version [BasicTex](https://tug.org/mactex/morepackages.html).
+    Install [MacTeX](https://tug.org/mactex/) which is too heavy or use the lightweight version [BasicTex](https://tug.org/mactex/morepackages.html).

     - Windows